eFinder

 INSUFFICIENT EVIDENCE

-No evidence found to confirm or refute the claim about plant CO2 absorption mechanisms.
+No evidence found in web search, cross-references, or Wikipedia to confirm plant CO2 absorption mechanisms via nanochannels.

 “The team involved in the new study saw this mechanism as a potential framework for creating a better membrane.
 They note two useful properties in this CO2 uptake mechanism that are also needed in industrial CO2 membranes: the high CO2 solubility of water through physical dissolution and water's high surface tension, which allows it to remain stable in tiny capillaries under high pressure differences.”